LLucasCoding/command-scheduler/README.md

 # Command scheduler

+## This is a work in progress.
+(Read before use)
+Currently, the code waits until a certain timestamp then simulates the command by printing to console.
+Batch files for adding data and putting this program into startup will come shortly along with instructions.

 ## Basic uses
 You schedule commands in data.txt with a unix timestamp that gets executes once that timestamp gets met.